Customer Experience

 Contact centers are now offering a seamless experience where conversations can shift between channels (such as chat, email, social media, and phone) without losing context.

-In 2024, this seamless integration will be essential to meet customer expectations for fluid communication.
+In 2024, this seamless integration will be essential to meet customer expectations for fluid communication, reflecting the latest 2024 CX and contact center trends.

 #4 The rise of Self-Service